blokdots & ProtoPie

 3. Run your project in blokdots

-Click on the Run Project button from the Live View.
+Click on the Run Project button at the top of the project window.

 If you want to learn more about the ProtoPie and blokdots integration and test it out on your own, check out this step-by-step tutorial.